Table of Contents

 We spent 3 nights in Esfahan and most of the time we hung out on the Imam Square, also called Naqsh-e Jahan, dominated by the stunning Shah Mosque.
-The Imam Square is where all the action is, anytime of the day, except during the hottest part.
+The Imam Square is where all the action happens, anytime of the day, except during the hottest part.
 Families squat down for picnics everywhere, youngsters play volleyball, everybody eats ice cream and horse carriages run past you.
 It’s also here where you’ll be often approached by locals who speak good English.
 Some of them will have no side intentions, some will want you to check out their stores.
 You don’t need to buy anything – fortunately, they’re not very pushy.

 Second stop on the trip: Yazd

 Our transfer to Yazd was smooth, because we had our tickets arranged by the Iran Hotel.
 We took the ordinary bus this time, and were surprised that it took only about 4 hours, instead of 6 hours that the VIP bus travels.

 The Termeh hotel in Yazd was awesome.
 (Update 2020: The hotel may have been closed ).
 It was based in a traditional house and managed by women.
 We liked this one the most.
 They took such a good care of us and the always-smiling ladies could really brighten everyone’s day.